AvisekNaug/JModelica_docker/README.md

 * DISPLAY environmental variable is set (for eg "localhost:10.0")

 Do not clone this folder!
 This repo merely exists to have all the isntructions and is by no means complete.
+!
+Note that pymodelica and pyjmi is supported only for python 2 installed with JModelica

 ## Steps: